kubevela/kubevela/README.md

 - Gitter: [Discussion](https://gitter.im/oam-dev/community)
 - Bi-weekly Community Call: [Meeting Notes](https://docs.google.com/document/d/1nqdFEyULekyksFHtFvgvFAYE-0AMHKoS3RMnaKsarjs)

-> NOTE: KubeVela is still iterating quickly.
-It's currently under pre-beta release.

 ## What problems does it solve?

 Building **developer-centric platforms** with Kubernetes requires higher level primitives which is out-of-scope of Kubernetes itself.
 Hence, we platform teams build abstractions.

 However, great in flexibility and extensibility, the existing solutions such as IaC (Infrastructure-as-Code) and client-side templating tools all lead to ***Configuration Drift*** (i.e. the generated instances are not in line with the expected configuration) which is a nightmare in production.

 KubeVela allows platform teams to create developer-centric abstractions with IaC but maintain them with the battle tested [Kubernetes Control Loop](https://kubernetes.io/docs/concepts/architecture/controller/).
-Think about a plug-in that turns your Kubernetes cluster into a *"PaaS"* via abstractions designed by yourself.
+Think about a plug-in that turns your Kubernetes cluster into a *Heroku* via abstractions designed by yourself.

 ## Getting Started